-Mr Cartier had the ability to revive art in horology of which he created jewels and placed them into his watches turning his work into jewelry watches like the picture below.
+Mr Cartier had the ability to revive the art in horology of which he created jewels and placed them into his watches turning his work into jewellery watches like the picture below.

 In 1899, Mr Cartier handed over his business to his three sons which continue to run it as a family business.
 Even though they don’t make their own watch movements in the present day, they have a great partnership with Edmond Jaeger ( such as Jaeger-LeCoultre) which supplies their movements.

 Above, are examples of some of the first hand made mainstream watches for men made in Paris, known as the Santos-Dumont and the Tank Models.
 Santos-Dumont produced these watched with Cartier.
 What helped Cartier gain is popularity was the iconic square design and the Tank model.

 The Tank model, one of the most famous models, was released in 1917 during the WWI.
 It was made in honour of the tough, new Allied tanks apparently.

 Here (above) you can see one of the first mainstream watches for men which also has a square-like case.
 This watch is the famous Santos-Dumont model.